 School psychology is a behavioral science that aims to improve the academic performance of students, as well as their social, behavioral and emotional well-being.
-There are very specific education and licensure requirements for school psychologists.
-Read on to learn more about the requirements and career options for professionals in this field.
+Read on to learn about the requirements and career options for school psychologists.

 Inside School Psychology